- Search The Registry

 - About Us

 - My Account

 *On this date in 2011, the Martin Luther King, Jr. Memorial was dedicated.
 It is located in West Potomac Park in Washington, D.C., southwest of the National Mall (but within the larger area commonly referred to as the "National Mall").

 The national memorial is America's 395th unit in the national park service.
 The monumental memorial is located at the northwest corner of the Tidal Basin near the Franklin Delano Roosevelt Memorial, on a sightline linking the Lincoln Memorial to the northwest and the Jefferson Memorial to the southeast.
 The official address of the monument is 1964 Independence Avenue, S.W., commemorating the year the Civil Rights Act of 1964 became law.
-Covering four acres, the Martin Luther King, Jr. Memorial opened to the public three months earlier on August 22, 2011, after more than two decades of planning, fund-raising, and construction.
+The Martin Luther King, Jr. Memorial opened to the public three months earlier, on August 22, 2011, after more than two decades of planning, fundraising, and construction.

 A ceremony dedicating the Memorial was scheduled for Sunday, August 28, 2011, the 48th anniversary of the "I Have a Dream" speech that Dr. Martin Luther King, Jr. delivered from the steps of the Lincoln Memorial in 1963 but was postponed until October 16 (the 16th anniversary of 1995 Million Man March on the National Mall) due to Hurricane Irene.
 Although this is not the first memorial to an African American in Washington, D.C., Dr. King is the first African American honored with a memorial on or near the National Mall and only the fourth non-President to be memorialized in such a way.
 The King Memorial is administered by the National Park Service (NPS).